-The crypto ecosystem has come a long way from when Satoshi Nakamoto first introduced Bitcoin to the world.
-The ecosystem has grown and matured into offering services and products that compete with what the traditional finance system provides.
-Only a few months ago, the US Security Exchange Commission approved the first set of Bitcoin Exchange Traded Funds (ETFs), legitimizing crypto further and opening up the ecosystem to institutional investors.
+The crypto ecosystem has evolved significantly since Satoshi Nakamoto first introduced Bitcoin to the world.
+What started as a groundbreaking concept has now grown into a mature and sophisticated industry offering services and products that rival those of the traditional financial system.
+Just a few months ago, the U.S. Securities and Exchange Commission approved the first Bitcoin Exchange Traded Funds (ETFs), further legitimizing the sector and attracting institutional investors to the space.

 However, beyond that, crypto companies have gone further to issue crypto debit and credit cards.
 Up till now, you only got cards issued by traditional banks and credit card companies and typically denominated in Dollars.
 Now, you can get similar cards, denominated in crypto, and issued by crypto companies.